SxT-Community/SxT-dNFT/README.md

 4) Create CL Functions Subscription and fund with link tokens

    `npx hardhat functions-sub-create --network mumbai --amount 2 --contract $CONTRACT_ADDRESS`

 Get the subscription id and set an envar SUB_ID

 5) Run request:

    `npx hardhat functions-request --network mumbai --contract $CONTRACT_ADDRESS --subid $SUB_ID --gaslimit 300000`

+> 📘
-If the request fails, Double check your ACCESS_TOKEN.
+> If the request fails, Double check your ACCESS_TOKEN.
 You need to refresh or generate a new ACCESS_TOKEN every 30 min.

-## Level up our dNFT Sword
+## 4. Level Up Your dNFT Sword

 ### Add more game telemetry to SxT (sword 2)